The following terms, definitions and acronyms are used in the VET sector in Australia and by the Australian Skills Quality Authority (ASQA).

 asqanet allows you to submit applications, pay fees, and track the progress of your applications online.

-Further information is available in the Fact sheet—ASQA audits.
+Further information on audits is available here.

 Australian Qualifications Framework (AQF)